Chapter 5.20

 5.20.070 Conditions.

-The public works director may condition the issuance of a special event permit by imposing reasonable requirements concerning the time, place and manner of the special event, and such requirements as are necessary to protect the safety of persons and property, and the control of traffic; provided, such conditions shall not unreasonably restrict the right of free speech.
+The public works director may condition the issuance of a public event permit by imposing reasonable requirements concerning the time, place and manner of the public event, and such requirements as are necessary to protect the safety of persons and property, and the control of traffic; provided, such conditions shall not unreasonably restrict the right of free speech.
 Such restrictions may include, but are not limited to:

 B. Elimination of an activity that cannot be mitigated to a point as to ensure public safety and welfare, or which causes or exposes undue liability to the city;